neronerobi343/mcosu-profile-widget/README.md

        <div id="mcosu-widget"></div>
         <script type="text/javascript" src="mcosu-widget.js"></script>
     </body>
+    ...
     ```

 From here, the widget will build the HTML dynamically from `playerStats.json` to display player stats and their top/recent scores if given.
 This allows for updating player stats without having to edit static HTML over and over.

 ## Sample

-A sample site with the widget installed with proper styling can be found [here]().
+A sample site with the widget installed with proper styling can be found [here](https://neronerobi343.github.io/mcosu-profile-widget/).

 You can view **widget.css** to get started with styling the widget's HTML output.